quat1024/waterproof_2_and_this_time_its_serious/README.md

 ### License shit

-CC-BY-NC-SA in accordance with Pfaeff and Vazkii's licensing :D
+CC-BY-NC-SA in accordance with the original :D